darkyboys/casci/README.md

 casci [option] [file name] [pattern] [optional but the destination to the file]
 ```

+*Note: If you just execute casci, Then it will show youu the version of casci*

 **e/encrypt - option**
 `e` or the `encrypt` option will encode/encrypt an entire file into the CASCI Format where the calendar will be made as per the given pattern!
 (Tip: Strong patterns = More Security).